custom-tts

 Open your assistant deployment, go to Voice Output, and select Custom TTS as the text-to-speech provider.

-Configure voice ID, model, language, audio encoding, and sample rate so Rapida can interpret provider audio correctly.
+Configure audio encoding, sample rate, query parameters, request rules, and response rules so Rapida can send text and interpret provider audio correctly.

 Write WebSocket DSL rules